GuildCrafts/web-development-js/_goals/194-Postalicious-Demystifying_HTTP.md

   - [ ] the `Content-Type` header set to `text/plain`
 - [ ] Sending a `GET` request to the path `/search?q=doodads` responds with...
   - [ ] a 200 (OK) status code
-  - [ ] a plain-text response body with the content `You searched for: "doodads"` (it doesn't need to actually do any searching, just return the plain text)
+  - [ ] a plain-text response body with the content `You searched for: "doodads"`
+    - NOTE: (it doesn't need to actually do any searching, just return the plain text)
+    - NOTE: "doodads" is a placeholder for whatever string is in the `q` query param
   - [ ] the `Content-Type` header set to `text/plain`
 - [ ] Sending a `GET` request to the path `/search` responds with...
   - [ ] a 400 (Bad Request) status code